Geolocation Time Clocking: When, How, and Why to Implement It

 What happens if I clock in from a different location than expected?

-It depends on your company’s policy.
 The system will record the actual location, and the manager will be able to see that clocking was done from a different place than usual.
 This may generate an incident to review with the employee.
+Important: With the new Royal Decree, the company will not be able to prevent you from clocking — only record from where you did it.
+If there’s a pattern of clocking from incorrect locations, the manager can take action, but not preventively block clocking.

 Does geolocation use a lot of mobile battery?